 Youth Maritime Programs

-Due to COVID-19 limitations, we have revamped our summer camp offerings for 2020 to only include activities that meet social distancing regulations.
+Due to COVID-19 limitations, we have cancelled our summer camp offerings for 2020.
 We will continue to pause registration for school programs for now.
 More information soon.
 Sign up for our email list.

 Our work with youth is at the center of our mission—to create powerful maritime experiences that educate and inspire people to adventure.
 We are teaching a whole new generation of sailors to appreciate our maritime heritage and preserve our traditions, while inspiring kids to discover their own adventures.